Communities

 Appreciation, clarification(s), thoughts

-Carefree Explorer‭ wrote about 2 years ago · edited about 2 years ago
+Carefree Explorer‭ wrote over 2 years ago · edited over 2 years ago

 Thank you for the comments on proof writing; I will certainly keep them in mind.
 For inducting over the reals, I tried to show that $P(0)$ holds and that $\forall x \; P(x) \implies P(x \pm \lim_{\epsilon \to 0}\epsilon)$ where $P(x): e^x \ge x + 1$ and $\lim_{\epsilon \to 0}\epsilon$ represents some infinitesimal.
 I assume this is flawed reasoning.
 Additionally, I think the definition $e = \lim_{n\to\infty} \left(1 + \frac{1}{n}\right)^n$ is best as the standard proof for the Taylor series involves differentiation.